Sir Fenton Aylmer, 13th Baronet: Early career

 Born the son of Captain Fenton John Aylmer and Isabella Eleanor Darling.
-Aylmer attended the Royal Military Academy, Woolwich, as a Gentleman Cadet and was promoted Lieutenant on 27 July 1880.
+Aylmer attended the Royal Military Academy, Woolwich, as a Gentleman Cadet, in the same class as Reginald Wingate, and was promoted lieutenant on 27 July 1880.
 He took part in the Burma expedition between 1886 and 1887.

-The Victoria Cross
+Victoria Cross

 Fenton was 29 years old, and a captain in the Corps of Royal Engineers, British Army and Bengal Sappers & Miners (British Indian Army), during the Hunza–Nagar Campaign, India when he won the Victoria Cross in 1891 for the following deed:

-He was promoted Major on 18 October 1893 in recognition of his services during the Hunza-Nagar Expedition, and was part of the Chitral Expedition in 1895.
+He was promoted major on 18 October 1893 in recognition of his services during the Hunza-Nagar Expedition, and was part of the Chitral Expedition in 1895.
 Further service with the Royal Engineers saw him promoted a brevet Lieutenant-colonel.
 In July 1901 he was appointed Assistant Quartermaster general in India, and promoted to the substantive rank of colonel.
+In August 1904 he was made a colonel on the staff.
+In June 1907 he was made a Companion of the Order of the Bath in the 1907 Birthday Honours.

-Ten years later, in March 1912, having been promoted to major-general, he became Adjutant-General, India.
+In March 1912, having been promoted to major general in February 1909, he became adjutant general, India, taking over from Lieutenant General Sir Arthur Barrett.

 In 1913 he married Lady Risley, the widow of Sir Herbert Hope Risley, head of the Indian Civil Service.
 She was born Elsie Julie Oppermann, daughter of Friedrich Oppermann.